What is Travertine?

 - ALL IN 1 DAY PROCESS!

 Why Choose Us Over a Competitor or Doing it Yourself?

-Those open pores and cravats that formed naturally in travertine can easily fill with water or contaminants if not properly sealed by a company with a lot of experience in the sealing of travertine, once the coating dries with those pits filled with sealer, you will be left with a surface that looks like someone filled all of those little pits with Elmer’s glue, often times voiding your warranty from your supplier and leaving you with a costly expense to strip that sealer, which is extremely difficult to do on travertine without damaging the delicate substrate.
+The open pores and cravats that form naturally in travertine can easily fill with water or contaminants if not properly sealed by a company with a lot of experience in the sealing of travertine.
+Once the coating dries with those pits filled with a sealer, you will be left with a surface that looks like someone filled all of those little pits with Elmer’s glue.
+Even worse, this will often void the warranty from your supplier and leave you with a costly expense to strip that sealer, which is extremely difficult to do on travertine without damaging the delicate substrate.

-A common question asked by those interested in installing travertine is “how slippery is travertine tile?”
-This question is open to interpretation and opinion and can be affected by a number of factors.
+The simple answer is – absolutely.
+A common question asked by those interested in travertine pavers is “how slippery is travertine tile?”
+This question is open to interpretation and opinion and can be affected by several factors.

-There are some general rules that can be applied to how slippery different travertine finishes are in relation to one another.
-Considering the “static coefficient of friction” (SCOF), which in layman’s terms is a description of the force required to move a stationary object in relation to the condition of the surface on which that object stands, will help inform you on the slipperiness of a travertine tile.
+Some general rules can be applied to how slippery different travertine finishes are in relation to one another.
+Considering the “static coefficient of friction” (SCOF), which in layman’s terms is a description of the force required to move a stationary object in relation to the condition of the surface on which that object stands, will help inform you of the slipperiness of a travertine tile.

-For architects, contractors, builders, and anyone else that may need to specify a certain level of friction of building materials for legal reasons, there are a number of scientific tests to determine an SCOF value.
-A minimum value of .50 is generally considered to be the minimum safety requirement for slip resistance and is the recognized minimum standard for slip resistant tiles in courts of law in the United States.
+For architects, contractors, builders, and anyone else who may need to specify a certain level of friction of building materials for legal reasons, several scientific tests determine a SCOF value.
+A minimum value of .50 is generally considered to be the minimum safety requirement for slip resistance and is the recognized minimum standard for slip-resistant tiles in courts of law in the United States.

-- Textured finishes like tumbled and brushed are the least slippery finishes with an SCOF rating in the .50 to .70 range.
+- Textured finishes like tumbled and brushed are the least slippery finishes with a SCOF rating in the .50 to .70 range.

 Slippery when wet